Identifying geometric third-order nonlinear transport in disordered materials: Scaling Law of Third-Order Nonlinear Transport

-{\emph{ Scaling law of 3rd-order nonlinear transport.}}--Because of the disorder mechanisms discovered in this work, distinguishing geometric mechanisms in experiments is challenging.
+Because of the disorder mechanisms discovered in this work, distinguishing geometric mechanisms in experiments is challenging.
 To address this, we derive a scaling law that takes all 20 mechanisms into account.
-The scaling law expresses the third-order nonlinear Hall conductivity $\chi_{y;xxx}$ as a polynomial in the linear longitudinal conductivity $\sigma_{xx}$,
+The scaling law expresses the third-order nonlinear Hall conductivity $\chi_{y;xxx}$ as a polynomial in the linear longitudinal conductivity $\sigma_{xx}$.
+For the $\mathcal{T}$-odd mechanisms, there can be up to seven polynomial terms: